Is there a test to measure responsiveness to androgen receptor targeted therapies?

 However, these studies also found that AR-V7+ patients are substantially more likely to live longer when treated with taxane chemotherapy.

-Understanding Your Oncotype DX ARV7 Results
+Understanding Your AR-V7 Results

 Below is an initial list of frequently asked questions about the Decipher Radical Prostatectomy.
-You can also submit your question.

 Prostate cancer biomarkers (PCMs) are molecules found in blood, tissue, or body fluids.
 PCMs are revolutionary new, non-invasive diagnostic tests that may help your healthcare provider decide if your prostate cancer is in fact low risk, if something more aggressive may be lurking in your prostate, or if there are hot spots in the prostate that may need to be re-evaluated upon biopsy.
 PCMs also can help you and your healthcare provider determine the most appropriate treatment for your cancer.